Perhaps one of the most common reason for a patient visit to an ENT office is for a chronic "sinus headache." Symptoms include:

 Given above medications are avoided, over-the-counter (OTC) medications that have been found thru good research to help prevent or reduce the frequency and severity of trigeminal migraines include:

-- Petasites (Butterbur): Dose is 75mg 2x per day
+- Petasites (Butterbur): Dose is 75mg 2x per day for no more then 16 weeks unless liver monitoring performed

 - Magnesium Oxide: Dose is 400-500mg once per day